-100% ecological, baking soda can be used at any time of the year, in every corner of the garden.
-It is biodegradable and nontoxic.
-It can be a slight replacement for the pesticides, fertilizers and other chemicals.
+100% ecological baking soda can be used at any time of the year, in every corner of the garden.
+It is biodegradable and non-toxic and can be a slight replacement for pesticides, fertilizers, and other chemicals.
 Let’s have a look at some of the best Baking Soda Uses in the Garden!

 Baking Soda Uses in the Garden